JBGruber/rollama/README.md

 #>
 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
 #> The sky appears blue because of a phenomenon called Rayleigh scattering, in
-#> which sunlight interacts with tiny molecules of gases like nitrogen and oxygen
-#> in the Earth's atmosphere, scattering shorter (blue) wavelengths more than
+#> which shorter (blue) wavelengths of light are scattered more than longer (red)
-#> longer (red) ones.
+#> wavelengths by the tiny molecules of gases in the Earth's atmosphere.
 ```

 Or you can use the `chat` function, treats all messages sent during an R